devOpifex/titan/docs/about/internals.md

 As mentioned Prometheus pulls the metrics from your service, therefore those metrics have to be made available.
 These are exposed in the form of a plain text (`text/plain`) endpoint called `/metrics` where titan will serve the metrics that Prometheus can then read, store, and analyse.

-With shiny you can use the function `titanApp` where you would normally use `shinyApp`, with plumber, Ambiorix, and other services you can use `renderMetrics`.
+With shiny you can use the function `titanApp` where you would normally use `shinyApp`, with plumber you can use `prTitan` where you would normally use `pr`, with Ambiorix, and other services you can use `renderMetrics`.

-There is more detail and many examples on how to use this on this site.
+There are more details and many examples on how to use this on this site.